mshalamov/scylladb-tests/README.md

 - VS code: <a href="https://code.visualstudio.com/" target="_blank">https://code.visualstudio.com/</a>
 - In VS code install "Dev Containers" extension: <a href="vscode:extension/ms-vscode-remote.remote-containers" target="_blank">install</a>

-##OS Prerequisites:
+## OS Prerequisites:

-Please note if you want run your tests in headless mode (for debugging) you should have up an run X Server application.
+Please note if you want to run your tests in headless mode (for debugging), you should have up and running X Server application.

 1. Windows: